-The patient had been using a topical steroid (betamethasone) on his face and body for “eczema” almost daily for about 15 years.
-He used such large quantities trying to control his itchy, dry skin, his dermatologist prescribed 10 x 100gm tubes of the topical steroid at each visit – a very large amount!
-He had also sought relief from numerous dermatologists to no avail.
+The patient had been treated for “eczema” with the topical steroid betamethasone – a drug 600 times more potent than hydrocortisone – on his face and body almost daily for about 15 years.
+He used such large quantities trying to control his itchy, dry skin, his dermatologist prescribed 10 x 100gm tubes (one kilogram) of the topical steroid at each visit – a very large amount!
+Numerous other dermatologists were unable to help.

-Three days earlier, he suffered a severe flare due to a herpes simplex (cold sore) virus infection of the eye known as eczema herpeticum, which affected his face and upper body.
-Most likely the rapid, atypical wide spread of the virus, was due to topical steroid atrophy, or thinning, of his skin which compromised his immune system so much so that it could not fight the virus.
+Three days earlier, he suffered a severe flare due to a herpes simplex (cold sore) virus infection of the eye known as eczema herpeticum, which also affected his face and upper body.
+Most likely the rapid, wide spread of the virus, was due to topical steroid atrophy, or thinning, of his skin which compromised his skin’s immune protection so much it could not fight the virus.
 He had also been commenced on oral steroids (prednisolone 50mg) and antibiotics, by another doctor.

-When I first saw the patient, he had a severe herpes simplex facial rash that was grossly inflamed, fissured and weeping in places.
+At the first visit, (2002) he had a severe herpes simplex facial rash that was grossly inflamed, fissured and weeping in places.
 (Fig. 1.)
-I commenced hm on wheatgrass extract spray twice daily combined with his usual colloidal oatmeal based moisturiser.
-Oral steroids were reduced to zero over the following week.
-He also ceased using topical steroids.
-The photographs below show rapid improvement in the first 4 days of wheatgrass treatment (Fig.2.) and thereafter, complete control of withdrawal from topical steroids 9 months later.
+I commenced him on wheatgrass extract spray twice daily.
+(Today, I would have recommended alternate days only, or less), combined with his usual colloidal oatmeal based moisturiser.
+Oral steroids were reduced to zero over the following week as were topical steroids.
+The photographs below show rapid improvement in the first 4 days of wheatgrass treatment (Fig.2.) and thereafter, (Figs. 3) complete control of withdrawal from topical steroids 9 months later.
+(Fig. 4.)

-This simply doesn’t make sense.
-Although topical steroids may help reduce inflammation, they very quickly atrophy or thin the skin which in turn compromises its highly complex structure and function.
-Therefore, they should never be used on infant skin.
-Best try to locate a natural remedy such as wheatgrass instead.
+Although topical steroids may help reduce inflammation, they very quickly atrophy or thin the underlying skin compromising its multiple protective functions.
+This is also the reason they should never be used on infant skin and avoided if at all possible, by adults.

 Dr. Chris Reynolds.